Fresno Grizzlies Game Notes at Visalia

 On Tuesday, we have our 2nd Making the Grade Kids Day (4,800 kids) with first pitch at 11:05 am.
 On May 20th, we have our Mental Health Awareness Night and Friday Night Fireworks.
 On May 21st, we have a pregame concert for Christian Fellowship Night, Community Outreach Night and the celebration of the 2002 Taylor Cup Champion Fresno Falcons!

-The Grizzlies and Rawhide continue their six-game series tonight.
-First pitch is scheduled for 6:30 pm PT from Valley Strong Ballpark.
-Grizzlies RHP Victor Juarez and Rawhide LHP Yaifer Perdomo are the probable starters.
+The Grizzlies and Rawhide conclude their six-game series today.
+First pitch is scheduled for 1:00 pm PT from Valley Strong Ballpark.
+Grizzlies LHP Mason Green and Rawhide LHP Liam Norris are the probable starters.
+I have attached the roster/game notes.

-HIGHWAY 99: The Fresno Grizzlies and Visalia Rawhide continue their first series tonight against one another at Valley Strong Ballpark, the first of two meetings at Visalia.
-Fresno is now 22-6 against Visalia in the last two seasons, outscoring the Rawhide 169-115.
+HIGHWAY 99: The Fresno Grizzlies and Visalia Rawhide conclude their first series today against one another at Valley Strong Ballpark, the first of two meetings at Visalia.
+Fresno is now 22-7 against Visalia in the last two seasons, outscoring the Rawhide 174-124.
 The 19 wins against the Rawhide last year were the most against one team in a single season in Grizzlies franchise history.
 Of those 19 wins, 12 of them came at Chukchansi Park, where Fresno swept Visalia two separate times.
-On the other side, four of the Rawhide's six wins have come via one-run walk-offs.
+On the other side, four of the Rawhide's seven wins have come via one-run walk-offs.
 The two cities are 39.26 miles from one another, or if you drive non-stop, 43 minutes or so.
 From Fresno to Visalia, you would drive in a southeast direction, following the CA 99 route.

-"BEAR"ING DOWN ON THE REST OF THE LEAGUE: Currently, three Grizzlies hitters rank in the Top 10 of the California League in batting average.
-Braiden Ward leads the league with a .383 average (.43 points higher than the second place batter) and nine hit-by-pitches.
-The Merced native also ranks first in OBP (.479) and OPS (1.084).
-Warming Bernabel currently sits fourth at a .327 average and Adael Amador ranks 10th at .302.
+NOTHING BUT AVERAGE: Currently, four Grizzlies hitters rank in the Top 10 of the California League in batting average.
+Braiden Ward leads the league with a .365 average (.14 points higher than the second place batter) and 10 hit-by-pitches.
+Warming Bernabel currently sits fifth at a .327 average, Adael Amador ranks eighth at .312 and Hunter Goodman is tied for ninth at .295.
+These four players also rank in the Top 10 of the California League in OPS.
+Ward sits in third place at 1.041, Bernabel ranks sixth at .979, Amador is seventh at .965 and Goodman is tied for eighth at .912.

-NO GROWING PAINS BY FRESNO: The Fresno Grizzlies have played in Growers uniforms four times in the past two seasons.
-In those contests, Fresno is 3-1, scoring 43 runs on 49 hits.
-In all three wins, the Grizzlies/Growers achieved double-digit hits and runs, which included the only cycle by a Grizzlies player at home (Zac Veen).
-Last Saturday, the Grizzlies offense scored 16 runs, tying a season high with every starter in the lineup scoring at least once.
-Five Fresno batters notched multi-RBI games, helping the Growers earn three of their highest scoring innings in 2022.
-Yanquiel Fernandez and Braiden Ward each had three hits, four RBI and three runs with Fernandez ending his night a homer shy of the cycle.
+MAN, HUNTER IS GOOD: Grizzlies first baseman and catcher Hunter Goodman has been hitting at another level during the series against Visalia.
+Goodman is riding a personal-best five-game hitting streak, picking up three multi-hit contests in that span.
+He is 9-for-21 (.429) with two homers, one triple, one double, eight RBI, four runs and two hit-by-pitches.
+He has gone deep in two of his last three games and his eight clouts are a team-high.
+He ranks third in the California League as well with those eight longballs.

 NEW RULES IN 2022: Major League Baseball announced in March that experimental rules will expand in the California League for the 2022 season.
 The following rules include the return of the pitch clock and pickoff limits.
 Pitchers must deliver a pitch within 14 seconds with the bases empty and 18 seconds with runners on base.
 Hitters must be in the batter's box and be alert to the pitcher with nine seconds left.
 Pitchers will also be limited to two pickoff attempts or step-offs per plate appearance; any more without retiring the baserunner will effectively function as a balk.
 The league also added larger bases, increasing the size from 15 to 18 inches, a rule in place at Triple-A during the 2021 season.
 The increase is aimed to provide more room for players to operate around the bases, while modestly shrinking the distance between bases themselves.
 Additionally, the larger bases are composed of material that is expected to perform better in wetter conditions.
 Finally, teams must have a minimum of four defensive players on the infield when a pitch is delivered, with at least two infielders on either side of second base.
 The penalty for violation is an automatic ball, but if the hitter swings and gets a better outcome, the offensive team can take that.
 Goal is to increase batting average on balls in play.